jappeace/jappeaceApplication/content/pragmatic-haskell-simple-servant.md

 This guide will give opinionated web server start.
-This guide assumes no experience with Haskell, and will get you up to speed with a (rest) web server called [servant](http://haskell-servant.readthedocs.io/en/stable/).
+This guide assumes no experience with Haskell, and will get you up to speed with a (REST) web server called [Servant](http://haskell-servant.readthedocs.io/en/stable/).
 Servant is a good choice as it can describe both a server and client API.
-In the future this guide may be used as a foundation to create something more meaningful than just a very basic REST API, this will provide a good starting point.
+In the future this guide may be used as a foundation to create something more meaningful than just a very basic REST API, this will provide a good starting point however.
 Basic UNIX (command line) skills are assumed.

 # From nothing, start with build tools